zolotarovgl/GeneExt/README.md

 # FAQs

-## GeneExt taks too long to run.
+## GeneExt takes ages to run.
 How can I speed it up?

-1. `.bam` subsampling.
+1. `.bam` subsampling:
   By default, `GeneExt` will use the whole dataset to call the peaks.
-This may be computationally costly for big datasets.
+This may be computationally costly for big datasets (>50M reads).
 You can use `--subsamplebam 10000000` to randomly sample 10M reads (or any other amount).
+Keep in mind, __using more data is always better.__
+2. Parallelization:
+  You can split your genome into individual chromosomes / contigs and run `GeneExt` on each of them separately